Skip to main content

 Front-loaders and top-loaders both use a seal where the inner tub meets the drive shaft.
 When that seal wears, water leaks past it onto the bottom of the machine, then onto the floor.
 On front-loaders the door boot gasket is a second seal that tears and leaks at the lower front.

-How to spot it: a tub-seal leak tends to grow over weeks and shows during the wash and spin.
-On a front-loader, pull back the rubber door boot and look for tears, trapped coins, or grime holding it open.
-A failing tub seal often arrives with a failing bearing, which is why this one is labor-heavy.
-The machine has to come apart.
+How to spot it: a tub-seal leak tends to grow over weeks and shows during wash and spin.
+On a front-loader, look at the rubber door boot for visible tears, trapped coins, or grime holding it open.
+A failing tub seal often arrives with a failing bearing.
+Either way the machine has to come apart, which is why this is one of the more labor-heavy jobs on this list.

 4. Too Much Detergent